pbossman/Schlauge.github.io/_posts/2018-08-07-custom-ad-module-filters.md

 title:  Custom ActiveDirectory Filters
 ---

-One of my favoraite things about powershell is it's flexability.
-Poiwershell can let you do so much.
+One of my favorite things about powershell is it's flexibility.
+Powershell can let you do so much.
 The Pipeline is Awesome ( but thats another rant\post).
 The focus of this post wil be about creating wrapper functions to extend the functionality of existing Cmdlets.
-By defining your own function and following a few standard pratcices you can make your very own cmdlet, and make it look and operate like a compiled cmdlet
+By defining your own function and following a few standard practices you can make your very own cmdlet, and make it look and operate like a compiled cmdlet

-In this post we'll dicuss the Get-ADUser cmdlet from the Active Directory module.
+In this post we'll discuss the Get-ADUser cmdlet from the Active Directory module.
 This cmdlet is allows you to get one or more user objects.

 ``` posh
     Set-Location 'src'